nhsx/il-magic-scanner/README.md

 location.
 Having each one advertise its own AP isn't ideal in that situation; I can see that I might well want them to join a specific debugging AP run from a separate device.
 But for now, it works.

+#### Test screens

+If the purpose of the scanner is to inject data into the hospital PAS screen, it's useful to be able to demonstrate what that would look like.
+[This directory](TODO) contains a very straightforward HTML mockup of the patient search screen of a hypothetical PAS, using the [NHS Frontent Toolkit](TODO) to make it look good.
+It's served over the local network when the scanner is running so if you want to demo it, you can.

 ## Author